crossplane-contrib/provider-kafka/README.md

 with the following features that are meant to be refactored:

 - A `ProviderConfig` type that only points to a credentials `Secret`.
-- A `MyType` resource type that serves as an example managed resource.
+- A `Topic` resource type that serves as an example managed resource.
-- A managed resource controller that reconciles `MyType` objects and simply prints their configuration in its `Observe` method.
+- A managed resource controller that reconciles `Topic` objects and simply prints their configuration in its `Observe` method.

 ## Developing